kderme/gsoc/blog/cleanup.md

 In a previous [blog](https://github.com/kderme/gsoc/edit/master/blog/rqlite.md), we discussed about a q-s-m test for rqlite, which spawns and keeps a registry of new unix-processes.
 It is also important to kill all remaining processes at the end of the test.
-This is an expected and more general issue, since we test monadic code and not pure (which is what QuickTest is usually used for) and it [affects](https://github.com/advancedtelematic/quickcheck-state-machine/issues/335) many users of q-s-m, usually resulting in ad-hoc solutions.
+This is an expected and more general issue, since we test monadic code and not pure (which is what QuickCheck is usually used for) and it [affects](https://github.com/advancedtelematic/quickcheck-state-machine/issues/335) many users of q-s-m, usually resulting in ad-hoc solutions.
 We recently managed to provide an adequate solution for this issue in this